SecondeJK/nexmo-developer/_tutorials/en/voice/voice-api/create-vonage-application.md

 There are two methods for creating a Voice application:

-1. Using the Nexmo CLI
+1. Using the Vonage CLI
 2. Using the Dashboard

 Each of these methods is described in the following sections.

-## How to create a Voice application using the Nexmo CLI
+## How to create a Voice application using the Vonage CLI

-To create your application using the Nexmo CLI, enter the following command into the shell replacing `NGROK_HOST_NAME` with the ngrok host that you got when you set up ngrok:
+To create your application using the Vonage CLI, enter the following command into the shell replacing `NGROK_HOST_NAME` with the ngrok host that you got when you set up ngrok:

 ``` shell
 nexmo app:create "AspNetTestApp" http://NGROK_HOST_NAME/webhooks/answer http://NGROK_HOST_NAME/webhooks/events